-- \System of internal control The system designed, implemented and maintained by those charged with governance, management and other personnel, to provide reasonable assurance about the achievement of an entity's objectives with regard to reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.
-For the purposes of the HKSAs, the system of internal control consists of five inter-related components: - (i) Control environment; - (ii) The entity's risk assessment process; - (iii) The entity's process to monitor the system of internal control; - (iv) The information system and communication; and - (v) Control activities.
+- System of internal control The system designed, implemented and maintained by those charged with governance, management and other personnel, to provide reasonable assurance about the achievement of an entity's objectives with regard to reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.
+For the purposes of the HKSAs, the system of internal control consists of five inter-related components: - (a) Control environment; - (b) The entity's risk assessment process; - (c) The entity's process to monitor the system of internal control; - (d) The information system and communication; and - (e) Control activities.